wso2/docs-is/en/docs/administer/configuring-a-read-only-ldap-user-store.md

 Follow the given steps to configure a read-only LDAP/AD as the primary user store:

--   [Step 1: Setting up the read-only LDAP/AD user store manager](#ConfiguringaRead-OnlyLDAPUserStore-Step1:Settinguptheread-onlyLDAP/ADuserstoremanager)
--   [Step 2: Updating the system
-    administrator](#ConfiguringaRead-OnlyLDAPUserStore-UpdatingthesystemadministratorStep2:Updatingthesystemadministrator)
--   [Step 3: Starting the
-    server](#ConfiguringaRead-OnlyLDAPUserStore-Step3:Startingtheserver)

 ### Step 1: Setting up the read-only LDAP/AD user store manager

-Before you begin
+!!! info "Before you begin"
     -   If you create the `           user-mgt.xml          ` file yourself,
         be sure to save it in the
         `           <PRODUCT_HOME>/repository/conf          ` directory.
     -   The `           class          ` attribute for a read-only
         LDAP/Active Directory is
         `           <UserStoreManager class="org.wso2.carbon.user.core.ldap.ReadOnlyLDAPUserStoreManager">.          `

 1. Uncomment the following user store in the
     `           <PRODUCT_HOME>/repository/conf/user-mgt.xml          `